ArduPilot/ardupilot_wiki/README.md

 We accept contributions from all members of the community!
 You can help by creating new articles, re-checking older ones, fixing broken links or correcting spelling and grammatical errors.
 Any help is valued.

-To make your participation seamless, all you require is a GitHub account.
+To participate, all you require is a GitHub account.
 You can sign up [__here__](https://github.com/join).

-Contribute to the ArduPilot Wiki by joining us today.
+Contribute to the ArduPilot Wiki by joining us today!

-For further information, kindly refer back to our [Wiki Editing Guide](https://ardupilot.org/dev/docs/common-wiki_editing_guide.html).